Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.rst

 .. image:: img/planet_gradient.png

-Now we have the basics of a `Viewport <class_Viewport>` that we render to and we have a unique image that we can apply to the sphere.
+Now we have the basics of a `Viewport` that we render to and we have a unique image that we can apply to the sphere.

 Applying the texture